Proclaiming truth ministries

 "Straighten Your Crown" Ministries

 Proclaiming Truth Ministries is dedicated to inspiring and empowering kingdom women and men through its weekly encouragement series, “Straighten Your Crown.”
 This ministry aims to uplift and support individuals by reminding them of their intrinsic worth and dignity.
-This section inspirationally discusses mind, body, soul, and spirit, offering a deep understanding of these concepts through a biblical lens.
+This section inspiringly discusses mind, body, soul, and spirit, offering a deep understanding of these concepts through a biblical lens.
 By proclaiming the truth of one’s true identity as a beloved child of God, this ministry encourages kingdom women and men to straighten their crowns and confidently walk in their God-given purpose.

 Queen's Crown Ministry